mnr/writing-wip/pali lives on.md

 But it's not convincing.
 The simulation tries again: "When you wake up in a stupor, you miss the crap happening all around you."
 Pali smiles - that's more like her Jupyter.

+But still - this version of Jupyter is just a clever talking puppet.
+It can apply syntactical language rules, but it has no motivation and a limited tolerance for novelty.
+Pali gives it a test...

+"Jupyter, would you like some ice cream?"

+"Yes," replies virtual Jupyter, smiling.
+"I'd like a handful of chocolate."
+Which is exactly how Jupyter would respond and the flavor she preferred.

+"We're out of chocolate ice cream," says Pali.
+This is the test.
+In real life, chocolate ice cream is always available - just order it and it arrives.
+But in the world Pali has simulated for virtual Jupyter, there is no more chocolate ice cream.
+What will virtual Jupyter do?
+Actually, it's unclear what the real Jupyter would do.

+"I would...I would like...I would..." stutters virtual Jupyter.
+Pali mutes the voice, but it continues to try to solve a problem without a solution.
+This virtual Jupyter has no framework for an indeterminate decision.

+But Pali does.
+She wrote her PhD dissertation about the trolley problem, an ethical sandbox with tuneable variables.
+Correctly coded, the trolley problem can be used to teach a machine divination of the truth in a subjective environment.

+Her PhD combined SLAM-3 with the trolley problem.
+SLAM-or Simultaneous Location and Mapping-is a computer method of keeping track of the current location in an uncertain environment.
+SLAM-1 was created for use by autonomous guided vehicles.
+SLAM-2 broadened to virtual spaces.
+SLAM-3 completely abstracts the concept of current location and the concept of environment.
+Pali makes a small jump in logic to define the environment as an uncertain collection of choices.

+Once she made the first jump, the next jump was logical and inevitable.
+The law of unintended consequences is one of the most basic laws of nature-right up there with gravity and radiation.
+SLAM-4 would be the codification of an ethical framework.
+It's unfortunate this wasn't given more discernment.

 +:---------------------------------------------------------------------------------------------+
 | What happens:                                                                                |
 |                                                                                              |